minhsueh/ml_algo/FastMAp/readme.md

 Goal:

-embed the objects in fastmap-data.txt into a 2D space
+Embed the objects in fastmap-data.txt into a 2D space

 ##########################